-Each manufacturer of mercury-added lamps sold or distributed for household use in the State on or after January 1, 2011 shall individually or collectively implement a department-approved program for the recycling of mercury-added lamps from households.
+Each manufacturer of mercury-added lamps sold or distributed in the State on or after January 1, 2001 shall individually or collectively implement a department-approved program for the recycling of mercury-added lamps.

 Maine retailers and Municipalities may request to participate in the manufacturer program by completing the attached Participation Agreements and submitting them to NEMA for review and approval.

 Due to legislative changes in Maine a covered entity is now any person who presents: 1) any number of waste CFLs, or 2) 10 or fewer waste non-CFL,

 Collection sites can order LampRecycle posters on their Veolia portal, a printable version is also available here.